Get

 Low-Shedding Breeds

-Living with a dog that sheds will be challenging, particularly with all the cleaning that you’ll need to do.
-So, there are breeds that don’t shed that much and are relatively easy to live with.
+Living with a shedding dog is challenging, particularly with all the cleaning that you’ll need to do.
+However, some breeds don’t shed much and are relatively easy to live with.

-• Bichon Frise: Bichons are low shedding, but since their hair constantly grows, they require a significant amount of grooming.
+• Bichon Frise: Bichons are low-shedding pups, but since their hair constantly grows, they require significant grooming.

-• Chinese Crested: These dogs can have two different coats, powderpuff and hairless.
+• Chinese Crested: These dogs can have two coats: powderpuff and hairless.
 Powderpuff has a short undercoat and requires daily brushing.

 • Havanese: Havanese are low shedders because they have silky coats.
-These can be corded or shaved down to reduce brushing.
+They can be corded or shaved down to reduce brushing.

 • Irish Water Spaniel: This breed has a water-repellent double coat that only needs brushing every few weeks.

-• Shih Tzu: These dogs are double-coated but are low shedding.
-They do require regular grooming.
+• Shih Tzu: They have low-shedding, double coats but require regular grooming.

-• Soft-Coated Wheaten Terrier: This dog with a soft and silky coat needs a fair amount of grooming.
+• Soft-Coated Wheaten Terrier: They have a soft and silky coat that needs a fair amount of grooming.

 Conclusion

 One way or another, dogs are a great deal of work, particularly if you have allergies.
-If you opt to bring a Pit Bull home, you need to be prepared for regular cleaning.
-Speak to your doctor if you have allergies so that they can help you find the best way possible to keep them under control.
+If you bring a Pit Bull home, you must be prepared for regular cleaning.
+You can speak to your doctor if you have allergies so that they can help you find the best way possible to keep them under control.

 If you decide that the Pit Bull is the dog for you, regardless of the cleaning, you won’t regret it.
-These are highly energetic and loving dogs, it is worth a try if you can cope well and manage to live happily in their company.
+These highly energetic and loving dogs are worth a try if you can cope well and manage to live happily in their company.

 Featured Image Credit: Diego Thomazini, Shutterstock